 I’ll never recommend change for the sake of change.
 But if something’s not working, you have to be willing to break it down, figure out why it’s not working, and build a better strategy.
 This might require abandoning an approach that’s been used for years.
-Not easy for someone who’s too attached to their product.
+It’s not easy for someone who’s too attached to their product.

 One of the biggest benefits of hiring a content writer is getting a completely unbiased perspective on things from someone who has zero attachment to your business.
 Someone who respects your legacy but won’t be swayed by emotion when analyzing the existing strategy and recommending a new one.